Skip to content

 for Soundbath

-Honour our beautiful Mother Earth and the elements with simple sacred songs and chants; sending healing out with our voices, reconnecting us to deeper parts of ourselves and All Our Relations.
+Celebrate the Earth, the elements, the seasonal cycle and our connection with songs and chants that honour Mother Earth, sending healing out with our voices, reconnecting us to deeper parts of ourselves and All Our Relations.
+This session coincides with Lunar Beltane.

 The songs are simple, yet powerful, especially when sung as a group.
 No experience necessary.
 Suitable for beginners and those with more experience might enjoy adding harmony parts.
 We will also try some simple rounds.
 We will start with simple warmups for breath, body and voice.

-There will be some opportunity to add drums too for some of the songs if you would like to, so if you have one you are invited to bring it to add to the healing energy.
-Or any simple percussion or instant access instruments.
+There may be some opportunity to add drums too for some of the songs, so if you have one you are invited to bring it to add to the healing energy.

 Booking Essential £22